 Oral contracts that could be performed within one year, even if unlikely, fall outside the statute.
 This includes:

-- Contingent contracts, such as insurance policies where a loss might occur within a year (Wiebler v.
-Milwaukee Mechanics Mut.
+• Contingent contracts, such as insurance policies where a loss might occur within a year (Wiebeler v.
+Milwaukee Mechanics’ Mut.
 Ins.
 Co., 1883)^2.

-- Leases commencing in the future but lasting less than one year from the date of agreement.
-For example, an oral lease signed on January 30 for a term beginning February 1 and ending January 31 of the following year is enforceable, as the total duration from the agreement date (January 30) remains under one year^2.
+• Leases commencing in the future but capable of full performance within one year from the date of agreement.
+For example, an oral lease signed on January 30 for a term beginning February 1 and ending December 31 of the same year is enforceable, because the entire term runs less than one year from the agreement date^2.

 6. Equitable Exceptions for Land Contracts

 While Minn.
-Stat. § 513.01(2) requires written evidence for “special promises to answer for the debt of another,” Minnesota recognizes estoppel if the surety’s oral promise was made to benefit their own primary interest (“main purpose” doctrine).
+Stat. § 513.01(2) requires written evidence for “special promises to answer for the debt of another,” Minnesota treats the promise as an original (rather than collateral) undertaking outside the statute if the promisor’s oral promise was made to benefit their own primary interest (the “main purpose” or “leading object” doctrine).
 For example, if a supplier orally guarantees a customer’s debt to ensure continued business, the promise may be enforceable despite the statute.
 This rare exception hinges on proving that the surety’s primary motive was self-serving rather than altruistic^2.

 8. Bankruptcy Debt Acknowledgment

 Oral promises to repay debts discharged in bankruptcy are generally unenforceable under Minn.
 Stat. § 513.01(4).
-However, if the debtor reaffirms the debt in writing post-bankruptcy, the new promise becomes binding.
-Courts scrutinize such agreements to ensure compliance with federal bankruptcy rules, which mandate written reaffirmations approved by the court^1.
+If the debtor reaffirms the debt in writing post-bankruptcy, the new promise becomes binding.
+Courts scrutinize such agreements to ensure compliance with federal bankruptcy rules, which mandate written reaffirmations approved by the court.

 9. Marriage Consideration Exceptions